Prince can process local files or fetch them from remote locations. To do this, a full URL needs to be provided, including the protocol.

 If cookies are required, the

 --cookie command-line option can be used to set a value for the Set-Cookie HTTP header value.
+If you do not specify a domain for the cookie, it may not be sent.
+The exact behaviour depends on the underlying libcurl version.
 The option may be used multiple times.
 Alternatively, the option

 The command-line option